sigp/lighthouse/book/src/faq.md

 It is perfectly normal to see this log when starting a node for the first time or after being off for more than several minutes.

-If this log continues appearing during operation, it means your execution client is still syncing and it cannot provide Lighthouse the information about the deposit contract yet.
-What you need to do is to make sure that the execution client is up and syncing.
-Once the execution client is synced, the error will disappear.
+If this log continues appearing sporadically during operation, there may be an issue with your execution client endpoint.

 ### Can I use redundancy in my staking setup?